 I’ve set individual goals for each of them, but that’s a topic for another day.
 I’ll share more on planning next week, and how I learned to set goals around my word of the year.

-But for now, I’d love to know if you’ve chosen a word for 2018.
+But for now, I’d love to know if you’ve chosen a word for your year.
 Let me know! :)